 From a Few Satisfied Teachers Using Our Music Literacy Bundles

 ⭐⭐⭐⭐⭐ Susan W. – This was a great resource because it was able to be extended across several lessons and developed for whatever classroom instruments are available.

 ⭐⭐⭐⭐⭐ Alan D. – This bundle is the perfect way to teach So-La-Mi through a variety of songs and musical activities connected to the songs.
 This resource centers around actual repertoire (i.e. songs) as opposed to isolated musical exercises.
 I highly recommend this!

 ⭐⭐⭐⭐⭐ Cheryl T. – These are FANTASTIC!
 Everything is ready for you to just start teaching!
 I love the little assessment at the end as well.
 Thanks so much!

 ⭐⭐⭐⭐⭐ Cheryl K. – I own a few of these bundles and I know that I will be getting more in the future.
 They are so, so good!
 These lessons work perfectly on my Smartboard and they have really helped my students become more confident reading music.
 I love that they are virtually no prep for me and yet fun, engaging and informative for my students.

 Interactive PowerPoint Games

-Note: These are INTERACTIVE PowerPoints and do not work in Google Slides.
+Important Note: These are INTERACTIVE PowerPoints and do NOT work in Google Slides.
 Google Slides does not yet have some of the functions that are currently available in PowerPoint.

-These Color, Cut, Compose Activities include 9 differentiated rhythm sets with 4 different composition templates.
-They are simple enough for kindergarten students, but with advanced rhythm sets, the activities can challenge even middle school students.
+These printable Color, Cut, Compose Activities include 9 differentiated rhythm sets with 4 different composition templates.
+They are simple enough for early elementary students, but the advanced rhythm sets can challenge even middle school students.